Cyberspace is very, very old. The ancient Irish knew about it. They called it Tír na nÓg (The Land of Youth).

 The only physical connection with the real world is a telephone line from an old stone cottage in Cobh, on the shores of Cork Harbour in Ireland.

-You can linger here, browse through the content and meet others with an interest in the topics covered.
+You can linger here and browse through the content.
+Up to 2016, online chat and message boarding were on offer.
 The main buzz centers around:

 The involvement of our Irish ancestors with cyberspace was not only legendary but also prescient.